This is part of the Quought for the Day – 2008 Series.

 The question I asked thought leaders and my very smart friends is:

 What is ONE question that you wish someone had asked you when you were young?
 And, Why?

-I will be posting answers (which will be Quoughts) one by one.This one is from Erika Andersen
+I will be posting answers (which will be Quoughts) one by one.This one is from Dr. Delaney Kirk

-Erika’s reason for the choice of this Quought:
+The reason for Delaney’s choice of that Quought

 - Announcing Quought for the Day series for 2008

 - 2008 Quought for the Day #6 – AnnaMaria Turano

 Posted in the Quought for the Day category.